dmolitor/pyssed/README.md

 exp_bernoulli.fit(verbose=False)
 ```

-As before we can plot the convergence of the estimated ATEs to the
+As before, we can plot the convergence of the estimated ATEs to the
 ground truth:

 ``` python